 The broader architectural applications have the potential to green the building industry.
 With a traditional solid wood frame building, one and a half times more wood is wasted than is used.
 The majority of this yield is derived from the production process, in which the lumber is cored from the log.
-Because plywood is a veneer, unrolled from the log, nine to ten times more usable wood is produced, and thus there is the possibility of using a material that puts less strain on our natural resources.
+Because plywood is a veneer, unrolled from the log, nine to ten times more usable wood is produced.
+Thus, there is the possibility of using a material that puts less strain on our natural resources.

 Fabricating Project S’More was a unique opportunity to meld traditional and cutting-edge technologies to manufacture something that feels both handmade and computational.
-Through a series of public workshops at Oliver Hess’ Aperiodic Industries laymen and professionals continuously refined a series of tools that would allow for the public to participate in cutting, gluing and bolting several hundred different pieces of wood.
-First, a 10′ laser cutter was created, it worked for months cutting out all the pieces of wood, operated by a volunteer crew who continued to experiment with and refine the machine over the course of the exhibitions life.
+Through a series of public workshops at Oliver Hess’ Aperiodic Industries, laymen and professionals continuously refined a series of tools that would allow for the public to participate in cutting, gluing and bolting several hundred different pieces of wood.
+First, a 10′ laser cutter was created.
+It worked for months, cutting out all the pieces of wood, operated by a volunteer crew who continued to experiment with and refine the machine over the course of the exhibition's life.
 Second, an Augmented Reality Jig was created, a series of clamps that could be set to thousands of combinations with the aid of video projection that made sure each piece of wood had the correct shape.
 Finally, the gluing choreography was developed.
 With 12 people working together a cycle of production allowed wood freshly off the laser cutter to become a piece ready to be bolted into place in less than an hour.
-This project is exciting for its many technical innovations but mostly because they were executed as a social activity to research and development effective ways of working together creatively.
+This project is exciting for its many technical innovations but mostly because they were executed as a social activity to research and develop effective ways of working together creatively.

 The assembly of the structure worked in concert with the interactive storytelling series Campfire Sessions, curated by Gordon Henderson.
 With an opening ceremony taking place within a base structure, storytellers from a variety of backgrounds gathered around the fire to cultivate community through sharing ideas and illuminate the overlap between two age-old traditions – building stores and crafting buildings.
 Construction progressed alongside the series culminating with a completion party.